autoSteve/ha-solcast-solar/README.md

 * `auto_update_divisions`: The number of configured auto-updates for each day.
 * `auto_update_queue`: A maximum of 48 future auto-updates currently in the queue.
 * `next_auto_update`: The date/time of the next scheduled auto-update.

+If dampening is active then dampening also features these attributes:

+* `integration_automated`: Boolean.
+Whether auto-dampen is enabled.
+* `last_updated`: Datetime.
+The date and time that the factors were last set.
+* `factors`: Dict.
+The `interval` start hour:minute, and `factor` as a floating point number.

 `Rooftop site name` attributes include: